 Responsible Marketing

-Our products are responsibly marketed to adult tobacco and nicotine consumers through tailored advertisements that only use models who are aged 35 and older.
 Reynolds American Inc. and its operating companies (Reynolds) use multiple third-party data sources and technologies in our effort to prevent underage access to tobacco, vapor and nicotine products and ensure our marketing programs are oriented towards adult tobacco and nicotine consumers only.
+We do not want tobacco and nicotine products in the hands of underage individuals.
+Period.

 In addition to adhering to applicable laws and regulations, our operating companies and employees must also adhere to Marketing Guidelines.